btougeiro/btougeiro/README.md

 - 👋 Hi, I’m @btougeiro
-- 👀 I’m interested in DevOps, Python, and Golang
+- 👀 I’m interested in AWS, DevOps, Linux, Python, and Golang
 - 🌱 I’m currently learning Kubernetes and Golang
-- 💞️ I’m looking to collaborate on Ansible, Docker, Terraform, Kubernetes, Golang, and Python projects
+- 💞️ I’m looking to collaborate on Ansible, AWS, Docker, Terraform, Kubernetes, Golang, and Python projects
-- 📫 How to reach me [Twitter](https://www.twitter.com/bruno_tougeiro)
+- 📫 How to reach me [LinkedIn](https://linkedin.com/in/brunotougeiro)

 <!---
 btougeiro/btougeiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.